 In January, 2015, the Company entered into a Securities Purchase Agreement with certain investors for the sale of 7,320,000 units at a purchase price of \$0.20 per unit, for a total purchase price of approximately \$1,250,000, net of finders' fee and offering expenses of approximately \$214,000.
-Each unit consisting of (i) one share of the Company's Common Stock, (ii) one Series A warrant to purchase one share of common stock, (iii) one Series B warrant to purchase one share of common stock, (iv) one Series C warrant to purchase one share of common stock, (v) one Series D warrant to purchase one share of common stock, and (vi) one Series E warrant to purchase one share of common stock (the Series A, B, C, D and E warrants are hereby collectively referred to as the "January 2015 Warrants").
+Each unit consisting of (i) one share of the Company's Common Stock, (ii) one Series A warrant to purchase one share of common stock, (iii) one Series B warrant to purchase one share of common stock, (iv) one Series C warrant to purchase one share of common stock, (ii) one Series A, B, C, D and E warrants are hereby collectively referred to as the "January 2015 Warrants").
 Series A warrants are exercisable at \$1.50 per share, with a five year term.
-Series B warrants are exercisable at \$1.00 per share, with a five year term.
-Series D warrants are exercisable at \$0.75 per share only if and to the extent that the Series B warrants are exercised, with a five year term from the date that the Series C warrants are exercised, with a five year term from the date that the Series C warrants are exercised, with a five year term from the date that the Series C warrants are exercised.
+Series B warrants are exercisable at \$0.40 per share, with a six month term.
+Series C warrants are exercisable at \$1.00 per share, with a five year term.
+Series D warrants are exercisable at \$0.75 per share only if and to the extent that the Series B warrants are exercised, with a five year term from the date that the Series B warrants are exercised at \$1.25 per share, only if and to the extent that the Series C warrants are exercised.
+Series C warrants are exercised.